tedmule/fruitninja/README.md

-Fruitninja is a blah blah (still working on)
+Fruitninja is a blah (still working on)

 # Environment
 * **FRUIT_NINJA_NAME**: Fruit name for HTTP response(apple, banana, ...)